Just Be Free

-Just Be Free is a demo album released by Warlock Records featuring music recorded by American singer Christina Aguilera.
-After finishing her run on The All-New Mickey Mouse Club, a then fifteen-year-old Aguilera began recording the album with New Jersey-based producers Robert Allecca and Michael Brown.
-The pair gave Aguilera the opportunity to use a recording studio and presented her with demo music with the understanding that they could use the material for their own purpose, but also claiming they would not commercially release the recordings.
+Just Be Free is a demo album by American singer Christina Aguilera released on August 21, 2001 by Warlock Records.
+After finishing her run on The All New Mickey Mouse Club, a then fifteen-year-old Aguilera began recording the album with New Jersey–based producers Robert Allecca and Michael Brown.
+The pair gave Aguilera the opportunity to use a recording studio and presented her with demo music.

-Musically, the album consisted of dance style tracks as well as ballads, and saw Aguilera performing Spanish-language songs.
+Musically, the album consists of dance style tracks as well as ballads, and saw Aguilera performing Spanish-language songs.
 The record was conceived to showcase Aguilera's vocals in an effort to reach out to record labels, a venture which actually backfired after the recordings were not very well received among critics.
 Six years after the completion of the album and Aguilera had achieved mainstream success, Brown and Allecca released the record.
 Just Be Free has sold over 129,000 copies in the United States.

 Background

-After news that The New Mickey Mouse Club would be filming its final season, Aguilera sought out a record deal.
+After news that The All New Mickey Mouse Club would be filming its final season, Aguilera sought out a record deal.
 She spent time in Philadelphia to record demo tracks with various producers, hoping to have an album released by the time she had finished high school.
-While taping the final season of the show, she began working with New Jersey based producers Roberts Allecca and Michael Brown.
+While taping the final season of the show, she began working with New Jersey–based producers Roberts Allecca and Michael Brown.
 The pair eventually built a relationship with Aguilera and her family, offering her studio time.
-They told her that the demo recordings she would produce would be their property, but also that they would never commercially release the material.
+According to biographer Pier Dominguez, they told her that the demo recordings they would produce would be their property, but also that they would never commercially release the material.
 She recorded eleven "rough and unfinished" tracks which then went on to become the Just Be Free studio sessions.

 Musical style

-The early tapes were conceived as a way of introducing Aguilera to the music industry, described as a "foot in the door" attempt to build interest in her musical abilities.
+The tapes were conceived as a way of introducing Aguilera to the music industry and were described as an attempt to build interest in her musical abilities among record labels.
 During the recording sessions, Aguilera experimented with different languages, recording songs such as the title track "Just Be Free" in Spanish.
-Although the rightful writers of the content have been disputed, the recording sessions have been described as influential on future recordings from Aguilera.
-Musically the album generally consisted of ballad material which was created in an effort to showcase Aguilera's vocal talents although in addition to the ballads recorded in these sessions, dance music became a prominent theme throughout the eleven tracks she recorded during this time.
+Musically, the album generally consists of dance tracks and ballads, the latter of which were created in an effort to showcase Aguilera's vocal talents.
+Nearly all of the songs on the album were co-written by Aguilera with Bob Allecca and Michael Brown.
+Pier Dominguez, author of A Star Is Made said: "Christina's songwriting proved to be an early sign of the intense artistic involvement that the singer would have in every single endeavor she decided to embark on during her career.
+She was already showing, at fourteen, that she was first and foremost a talented musician and artist."